No residence permit (yet).

 UAF support for asylum seekers

-The UAF sometimes supports asylum seekers with financial aid.
+The UAF sometimes supports asylum seekers with financial assistance.
 This allows them to take Dutch language lessons or study.
 Do you not have a residence permit?
-Then we will first support you with learning Dutch at language level B1.
-After this we look together at the possibilities of following a course.
+Then we will first support you with learning Dutch at language level B1 via the UAF AcademyIf you have completed B1 at UAF Academy, please contact UAF again so we can see if we can support you further.

 Note: Would you like support from us for an English-language course?
 You must first obtain your Dutch at language level B1.